Why Women’s Investment in Movement

 Less about adding another expense.
 More about making the investment in movement, adventure, recovery and support easier to sustain across the year.

-Best for a specific race, distance or training goal over a defined period.
+Best for a specific race, distance, return or challenge over a defined block of time.

-Best for year-round rhythm, adaptation, coaching, community and access to the full Her Trails ecosystem.
+Best for adaptation, coaching, community and access to the full Her Trails ecosystem across the year.

 The invitation